 As you implement your plan, remember to be flexible and communicate often.
 If possible, use the applications that you have already been using in your course to maintain continuity.

-- Chat with students through Canvas Chat.
-Instructors and students can interact in real-time via this text-based conversation tool.
-Messages in Chat are archived and can be read by any member of the course at any time, so chats do not have to be attended synchronously.
-This is an easy way to keep all conversations within Canvas without introducing additional tools.
+- Chat with students in real-time or asynchronously through Canvas Chat.
+Messages in Chat are archived and can be read by any member of the course at any time.

-- Asynchronous discussions are collaborative documents that students can contribute to online, ensuring students can interact and engage with peers.
+- Asynchronous discussions are collaborative documents similar to an online forum.
 Create a Canvas Discussion to facilitate communication, encourage student interaction, pose questions, and reply to discussion posts.

 - Collaborate on shared documents using cloud storage.